100mslive/100ms-roomkit-models-ios/README.md

     var body: some View {

-        Group {
         switch roomModel.roomState {
         case .notJoined, .leftMeeting:
             // Button to join the room
             ...
         case .inMeeting:
             VStack {
                 // Render video of each peer in the call List {
                     ForEach(roomModel.peerModels) { peerModel in
                         VStack {
                             Text(peerModel.name)
                             HMSVideoTrackView(peer: peerModel)
                                 .frame(height: 200)
                         }
                     }
                 }

                 // Button to leave the room
                 ...
-                }
             }
         }
     }